joshkadis/themostlaps/README.md

 <!-- tocstop -->

-## Branches and deployment pipeline
+## Branches and deployment pipelines

 **development**
 * For feature testing